raspberrypilearning/lamp-web-server-with-wordpress/worksheet.md

 5. The file size
 6. The last modification date & time

-As you can see, by default the `html` directory and `index.html` file are both owned by the `root` user.
-In order to edit the file, you must gain `root` permissions.
-Change the owner to your own user with `sudo chown pi: index.html` before editing.
+As you can see, by default the `html` directory and `index.html` file are both owned by the `root` user, so you'll need to use `sudo` to edit them.

 Try editing this file and refreshing the browser to see the web page change.
 Press `Ctrl + X` and hit `Enter` to save and exit.